-In the fall of my senior year I took both an editing class and a typography class.
-My journalism professor and design professor decided to coordinate curriculums to work on a single project: The Maxfield Times.
+In the fall of my senior year of undergrad, I took both an editing class and a typography class.
+My journalism professor and design professor coordinated their classes' curriculums to work on a single project: The Maxfield Times.
 I happened to be the only student taking both classes, and consequently carried out the project from start to finish.

 The first half of the project consisted of student editors making trips to Maxfield Elementary in the Rondo neighborhood of St. Paul, MN, where we would work in small groups to teach fifth grade classes about journalism, photograph the kids in the classroom environment, and lead them in conducting interviews and writing articles.

 While at Maxfield, editors worked closely with classes and their teachers to highlight the students, the faculty, and the school itself in their news-gathering pursuits.
 The finished product featured student features, teacher interviews, staff Q&As, and a variety of questionnaires and statistics for infographics.

 Once all articles were written, photos were taken, and data was collected and organized, the editing class passed off their project to the design class.